nRo/DataFrame/README.md

 Version 0.7
 -----
 - The read and write functions have been rewritten from scratch for this version.
-Some existing methods have beed removed.
+Some existing methods have been removed.

 - Data grouping has been refactored and aggregation functions can now be applied to data groupings.
 In general, data groupings can now be used like normal DataFrames.